gvwilson/sdxpy/src/lint/index.md

 [% inc file="find_unused_variables.py" keep="class" %]

+We could just use a list of three values to record information for each scope, but using `namedtuple` (which also comes from Python's `collections` module) tells readers explicitly what each scope consists of:

+[% inc file="find_unused_variables.py" keep="scope" %]

-Each time we encounter a new scope we push a triple onto the stack with a name, a set to hold the variables that are used in the scope, and another set to hold the variables that are defined in the scope.
+Each time we encounter a new scope we push a new `Scope` triple onto the stack with a name, a set to hold the variables that are used in the scope, and another set to hold the variables that are defined in the scope.
 We then call `NodeVisitor.generic_visitor` to trigger recursion,